Pay Online

 Apr.
 26, 2019

-The Northwest Clean Air Agency is working with the Washington Department of Ecology, the U.S. Environmental Protection Agency’s Region 10 based in Seattle, and various stakeholders to bring sulfur dioxide (SO2) emissions from Alcoa’s Intalco aluminum smelter in Whatcom County in line with national air quality standards.
+The Northwest Clean Air Agency worked with the Washington Department of Ecology, the U.S. Environmental Protection Agency’s Region 10 based in Seattle, and various stakeholders to bring sulfur dioxide (SO2) emissions from Alcoa’s Intalco aluminum smelter in Whatcom County in line with national air quality standards.

 On Dec.
 21, 2020, EPA designated a small portion of Whatcom County that includes the Intalco smelter as being in nonattainment of the federal standard.